TOAST-DOCS/Certificate-Manager/en/console-guide.md

 4. **Send via Email** and **Send via SMS** refer to whether to use Email or SMS to send notifications.
 If both are unchecked, notification is not sent.
 5. Click **-** of **Delete** to delete notification policy.
 6. **D-day for Notification Start** and **Notification Cycle** cannot be redundantly set.
-7. Click **Done** to save notification policy as configured.
+7. Click **Completed** to save notification policy as configured.
 ![alarmgroup-6.png](http://static.toastoven.net/prod_certificate_manager/202001/alarmgroup-6.png)

 ### User Group Integration

-On the main page of notification group, click **User Group Integration**, and users that are integrated to the notification group are displayed.
+On the main page of notification group, click **Receiving group**, and users that are integrated to the notification group are displayed.
 By default, the notification group creator is added.

 TOAST project members can be integrated as the group users. ![alarmgroup-7.png](http://static.toastoven.net/prod_certificate_manager/202001/alarmgroup-7.png)